Decking - What the is best choice for your home?

 Decking materials vary in price, from more expensive hardwoods to low-cost treated pine.
 The good news is there’s a material to suit every budget.

-Hardwoods are an excellent option for Australian decks – It’s extremely hardwearing, highly resilient and looks, feels and smells amazing.
-Popular hardwood choices include Jarrah, Spotted Gum and Merbau, which is the most common timber decking in Australia.
+Hardwoods are an excellent option for Australian decks.
+They are extremely hardwearing, highly resilient, and look, feels and smell amazing.
+Popular hardwood choices include Jarrah, Spotted Gum, and Merbau, which is the most common timber decking in Australia.

-Hardwoods lends itself to a stylish look that will enhance any outdoor space.
-The warm red-brown tones of Merbau or rich brown Jarrah warm up the space and create a cosy feel to your outdoor space.
-When cared for and maintained properly they will still look amazing in years to come.
+Hardwoods lend itself to a stylish look that will enhance any outdoor space.
+The warm red-brown tones of Merbau or rich brown Jarrah warm up the space and create a cosy feel to your outdoor area.
+When cared for and maintained properly they will still look amazing for many years to come.

-When not properly maintained hardwood decks will show weathering and can even rot in our harsh Aussie climate.
-Maintaining your deck with a suitable timber finish or decking oil every year will make sure the looks will last.
+When not properly maintained hardwood decks can show weathering and can even rot in our harsh Aussie climate.
+Maintaining your deck with a suitable timber finish or decking oil every year will make sure the hardwood deck will last.

-Hardwood decking is generally cheaper than a composite decking but more expensive than a treated pine option, and a better quality.
+Hardwood decking is a mid-range option, generally cheaper than composite decking but more expensive than treated pine and better quality.

-You won’t get the wow-factor with Treated Pine you can stain or even paint treated pine to create a look you’re happy with.
+You won’t get the wow-factor with natural look treated pine, however, you can stain or even paint treated pine to create a look you’re after.

-Treated pine is easy to work with, lightweight and versatile, making it a perfect D.I.Y.
+Treated pine is easy to work with, lightweight and versatile, making it a perfect D.I.Y decking choice.

-Treated pine must be oiled annually to maintain appearance and the timber.
+Treated pine must be oiled annually to maintain the appearance and protect the timber.

-Treated pine costs is one of the cheaper decking option – perfect for larger decks and smaller budgets.
+Treated pine is one of the cheaper decking options, which makes it perfect for larger decks and smaller budgets.

 Composite decking is made from a mix of wood fibres and recycled plastic and is a fantastic choice for those that want an environmentally friendly alternative to timber.
 Some of the more popular brands include Ekodeck and Modwood.
-Composite decking is extremely weather resistant and was created specially to withstand our harsh Australian climate.
+Composite decking is extremely weather-resistant and was created especially to withstand our harsh Australian climate.

 Composite decking comes in various timber looks, so no matter what look you’re going for there will be an option for you.

-Composite decking is incredibly durable and less likely to fade, warp, rot or splinter than timber decks.
+Composite decking is incredibly durable and less likely to fade, warp, rot, or splinter than timber decks.
 It’s also extremely low maintenance.
-No need for oiling and staining – simply wash it down with a composite deck cleaner.
+No need for oiling or staining, simply wash it down with a composite deck cleaner.